jkingsDigiPen/DiabloSimulator/README.md

 # DiabloSimulator
-A primarily text-based WPF (C#) program with lots of RNG that simulates the "kill monsters, get loot" core loop of Diablo.
+A primarily text-based WPF (C#) program with lots of RNG that simulates the "kill monsters, get loot" core loop of the recent Diablo games.
 The player will be able to perform the following actions:

 * Explore areas in the world of Sanctuary, both overworld and dungeons.
 Colorful descriptions will be used to convey the world around them.
 * Encounter NPCs, monsters, and other events.
 Encounters are randomly generated, monster power can scale with the player's level.